wandb/docs/docs/guides/launch/intro.md

 ## How it works

-Launch is composed of three fundamental components: **jobs, queues, and agents**.
+Launch is composed of three fundamental components: **job templates**, **queues**, and **agents**.

-A [*job*](./create-job.md) is a blueprint for configuring and running tasks in your ML workflow.
-Once you have a job, you can add it to a [*launch queue*](./create-queue.md).
-A launch queue is a first-in, first-out (FIFO) queues where you can configure and submit your jobs to a particular compute resource.
+A [*job template*](./create-job.md) is a blueprint for configuring and running tasks in your ML workflow.
+Once you have a job template, you can add it to a [*launch queue*](./create-queue.md).
+A launch queue is a first-in, first-out (FIFO) queue where you can configure and submit your jobs to a particular target resource, such as Amazon SageMaker or a Kubernetes cluster.

 <!-- ![](/images/launch/mlOps_flow.png) -->